-Ronald A. "Sam" Fabro was admitted to the Order of Canada in 1975 and will be turning 95 in December.
+Ronald A. "Sam" Fabro was admitted to the Order of Canada in 1975.

-Jack Forsyth Memorial Scholarship - \$750
+Jack Forsyth Memorial Scholarship - \$1,000

 From Hartney, Jack was actively involved in the game for over six decades serving the game as a player, coach, official and administrator.
-He was an educator who served both as a teacher and principal in rural schools across south western Manitoba.
-He helped found the AAA Midget Hockey League and served as the Secretary and President of the South West Hockey League.
+He was an educator who served both as a teacher and principal in rural schools across southwestern Manitoba.
+He helped found the AAA U18 Hockey League and served as the Secretary and President of the South West Hockey League.
 Jack also served on the Hockey Manitoba Board of Directors for many years, (including President from 2001 - 2004) and on the Hockey Canada Board of Directors from 2001 - 2007; the final three years as the National Chair of Minor Hockey.